Spatiotemporal Graph Learning with Direct Volumetric Information Passing and Feature Enhancement: Introduction

-To further address the above issues, we proposed an end-to-end graph-based framework, Cell-embedded Graph Neural Network (CeGNN), to model spatiotemporal dynamics across various domains with improved performance.
-Specifically, after detecting discontinuities in space, we introduce a learnable cell attribution to the node-edge message passing process, which better captures the spatial dependency of regional features.
-Such a strategy essentially upgrades the local aggregation scheme from the first order (e.g., from edge to node) to a higher order (e.g., from volume to edge and then to node), which takes advantage of volumetric information in message passing.
-Meanwhile, a novel feature-enhanced (FE) block is designed to further improve the performance of CeGNN and relieve the over-smoothness problem, via treating the latent features as basis functions and further processing these features on this concept.
-The FE block treats node latent features $\mathbf{h}$ as basis and build a higher-order tensor feature map via outer-product operation, e.g., $\mathbf{h}\otimes\mathbf{h}$.
-This process creates 2nd-order nonlinear terms (e.g., $\mathbf{u}_{x}\mathbf{u}_{y}$) to enrich the feature map.
-We then use a mask operation to randomly sample these terms into a learnable weight tensor, enhancing the model's representation capacity.
+To further address the above issues, we proposed an end-to-end graph-based framework, Cell-embedded and Feature-enhanced Graph Neural Network (CeFeGNN), to model spatiotemporal dynamics across various domains with improved performance.
+Specifically, after detecting discontinuities in space, we embed learnable cell attributions into the existing node-edge message passing process, which better captures the spatial dependency of regional features and legitimately learns higher-order information from connected nodes of any cell.
+This cell-embedded (CE) method allows us to rapidly identify non-local relationships that traditional message-passing mechanisms often fail to capture directly.
+Essentially, such a strategy upgrades the local aggregation scheme from the first order (e.g., from edge to node) to a higher order (e.g., from volume and edge to node), which takes advantage of volumetric information in message passing.
+Meanwhile, a novel feature-enhanced (FE) block is designed to further improve the model's performance and relieve the over-smoothness problem via treating the latent features as basis functions and further processing these features on this concept.
+In details, it regards the node feature $\mathbf{h}_{i}$ as basis and builds a higher-order feature via an outer-product operation, e.g., $\mathbf{h}_{i}\otimes\mathbf{h}_{i}$.
+This process creates abundant high-order nonlinear terms to enrich the feature map when it is applied iteratively.
+We then use a mask operation to randomly sample these terms, filtering the appropriate information by a learnable weight tensor to enhance the model's representation capacity.
 Figure \ref{fig:architecture} shows an outline of our proposed model.
-Our extensive experiments on many PDE-centric systems and real-world datasets show that CeGNN can significantly enhance spatiotemporal dynamic learning in various scenarios, particularly with limited datasets.
-The key contributions of this paper are summarized as follows:
+Extensive experimental results on many PDE-centric systems and real-world datasets show that CeFeGNN significantly enhance spatiotemporal learning in various scenarios, particularly with limited training datasets.
+The dual-module structure based on the synergy between the cell-embedded module and the FE module enables our model to effectively extract and process interaction features that are better serving for for complex dynamics learning.
+The key contributions are summarized as follows: \begin{itemize} \item We introduce a two-level cell-embedded message-passing mechanism to better capture the spatial dependency on complex domains, which is not only easy to follow but also lightweight yet effective. \item We propose a unique feature-enhanced (FE) block to learn the high-order features and capture dynamic interactions, which conforms to empirical intuition. \item Extensive experiments demonstrate that our approach stands out for its lower error and robust generalizability in the spatiotemporal dynamic field. \end{itemize}